AsphaltPlanet.ca > OntHighways > Highway 410 > Images

 Regional Municipality of Peel

 Overhead advanced signage for the southbound off-ramp to Steeles Avenue.
-This sign was the last of the old "2 Lane" overhead signs to stand in Ontario -- the sign was removed in 2006.
+This sign was the last of the old "2 Lane" overhead signs to stand in Ontario -- the sign was replaced in 2006.

 Photo taken: April 10th, 2005.